minblock/cureoptedcoin/doc/build-osx.md

     or

-        cd ~/cureoptedcoins/src
+        cd ~/cureoptedcoin/src
-        cp cureoptedcoinsd /usr/local/bin/
+        cp cureoptedcoind /usr/local/bin/
-        cp cureoptedcoins-cli /usr/local/bin/
+        cp cureoptedcoin-cli /usr/local/bin/

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Cureoptedcoins Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Cureoptedcoin Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet